 FHO+: Hourly rate

 The new hourly rate of $80 will compensate FHO physicians for time spent providing direct and indirect patient care, as well as doing clinical administrative work.
-The hourly rate applies to all insured services for your FHO rostered patients, including both in-basket and out-of-basket codes.
-The ministry has also confirmed that care provided to rostered patients in long-term care will be eligible for the hourly rate.
+The hourly rate applies to all insured services you provide for your FHO rostered patients, including both in-basket and out-of-basket codes.
+Care you provide to rostered patients in long-term care will be eligible for the hourly rate.

-If you currently work in a FHO, you will automatically be practicing under FHO+ with an hourly rate starting April 1, 2026.
+If you currently work in an FHO, you will automatically be practicing under FHO+ with an hourly rate starting April 1, 2026.

 Services provided outside of the usual family practice setting are ineligible for the hourly rate.
 This includes: